Khiem17204/Khiem17204/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🌱 Proficient in drinking coffee and code.
-- 🤔 Interned at Viettel, Shopback, and Meta.
+- 🤔 Interned at Viettel, Shopback, and Meta, and worked full-time at ???
 - 💬 Interested in Infrastructure, Fintech.
-- Looking for Full-time role.

 <h3> 🤝🏻 &nbsp;Connect with Me </h3>